kiddiRU/Verk1_H1/designDocument/sketch.md

 ### Matches
 - Date time
 - Server ID
-- What teams are playing
+- What teams are Playing

 ## 3-tier design

 # State diagrams

 # User group analysis

 # UI-Design

 - Wireframe where we show "happy paths"

+### Players / Teams
+- At least 16 teams in a tournament
+- Teams cannot Play in multiple matches at the same time